mzmakm00/Snake-water-gun-in-javascript/README.md

 5. Enjoy and play again!

 ## Technologies Used

 - Html
 - JavaScript
--

 ## Contribution

 Contributions are welcome!
 If you want to improve the game or add new features, please feel free to fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments